pingworlds/pong-protocol/pong_en.md

 header fixed 7 bytes, len (2 bytes) + stream id (4 bytes) + frame type (1 byte)

-- len 16-bit integer, 2 bytes, large end order, indicating the total length of the entire frame packet, including the length field itself
+- len 16-bit integer, 2 bytes, big-endian, indicating the total length of the entire frame packet, including the length field itself
 - stream id 32-bit integer, 4 bytes, big-endian, identifies the stream.

   The id of the stream initiated on the local side is odd, and it is a good habit to start with 1.